Graduate Degree Program

 Other Deadlines: Please visit the program website at http://www.merrill.umd.edu

 The University of Maryland is located just a few miles from Washington, the media capital of the world.
-Students and researchers have access to The Washington Post and USA Today as well as hundreds of Washington bureaus for newspapers, online news sites, and TV and radio news outlets from around the world.
+Students and researchers have access to The Washington Post and USA Today, as well as hundreds of Washington bureaus for newspapers, online news sites, and TV and radio news outlets from around the world.
 The Philip Merrill College of Journalism operates daily news bureaus in Washington, D.C., at the Ronald Reagan Building a few blocks from the White House; in Annapolis, just a block from the Maryland State House; and on campus from two locations -- Knight Hall, our state-of-the-art building with multiple news labs and opportunities for multi-platform experimentation; and UMTV, a cable TV station that reaches more than 600,000 homes in central Maryland.
 The broadcast program is equipped with state-of-the-art digital editing systems used by students to produce a 30-minute nightly newscast.
 Opened in 2010, Knight Hall also brings all of the College’s affiliated centers under one roof.
+The college also provides equipment for all specialty media classes -- from broadcast cameras to DSLRs -- so students are not required to bring their own equipment.

 |Last Name||First/Middle Name||Graduate Faculty Status||Academic Credentials||Positions|